tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-sql-community-blogging.md

 **Still not convinced?**

 Mike Walsh contributes a lot to the SQL Community.
 A little while ago Mike spent the time writing a series on blogging.
 The blog series starts with a [video chat session with Brent Ozar][11] on experiences with blogging.
-Then the series goes into, “[Why I should blog][12]“, “[How should I blog][13]” and the second part of the [interview with Brent][14].
+Then the series goes into, "[Why I should blog][12]", "[How should I blog][13]" and the second part of the [interview with Brent][14].
 The series is excellent and answers a lot of questions and pumps you up to get into blogging SQL Server and about the community.
 If I haven't convinced you how blogging can be extremely gratifying, Mike will.

 Thank you for taking the time to attend another SQL University course!
 Please take the time to fill out the [SQL University Course Evaluation][15].